sourcegraph/about/blogposts/2020/find-and-replace.md

   so `(ABC)+` will match `ABC`, `ABCABC`, and `ABCABCABC`.

 Regex has a notion of **capturing groups** for find-replace operations.
-Capturing groups capture part of the overall match so it can be referenced in a replacement pattern.
+Capturing groups capture part of the overall match so they can be referenced in a replacement pattern.
 For example, here's a regex and replacement pattern that will reverse the order of arguments in a function call:

 | Input &rarr; Output | `myFunc(foo, bar)` &rarr; `myFunc(bar, foo)` |